Think back to your first job. Do you remember what it paid?

 Unfortunately, this means businesses need to increasingly cut their prices as the period of deflation continues.
-Although these businesses operate with improved production efficiency, their profit margins eventually drop, as savings from material costs are offset by reduced revenues.
+Although these businesses operate with improved production efficiency, their profit margins eventually drop as savings from material costs are offset by reduced revenues.

 When revenues start to drop, companies need to find ways to reduce their expenses to meet their bottom line.
 They can make these cuts by reducing wages and cutting positions.
-Understandably, this exacerbates the cycle of inflation, as more would-be consumers have less to spend.
+Understandably, this exacerbates the cycle of deflation, as more would-be consumers have less to spend.

 3. Changes in Customer Spending